obspy/obspy/.github/CONTRIBUTING.md

-# How to contribute (wip)
+# Contributing to ObsPy

 This document aims to give an overview of how to contribute to ObsPy.
-It tries to answer commonly asked questions, and provide some insight into how the community process works in practice.
+It tries to answer commonly asked questions, and to provide some insight into how the community process works in practice.

+* If you plan on submitting an issue, please follow this [template](https://github.com/obspy/obspy/blob/master/.github/ISSUE_TEMPLATE.md).
+* If you want to open a pull request make sure to read the information on this page but also have a look at our [pull request template](https://github.com/obspy/obspy/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 ## Getting Started

  * Make sure you have a GitHub account
  * [Download](https://git-scm.com/downloads) and install git
  * Read the [git documentation](https://git-scm.com/book/en/Git-Basics)

 ## Git workflow